Beyond Deepfake vs Real: Facial Deepfake Detection in the Open-Set Paradigm: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{acial} deepfake methods are deep learning-based algorithms that generate synthetic media, such as videos or images, by convincingly mimicking real people's faces.
+Facial deepfake methods are deep learning-based algorithms that generate synthetic media, such as videos or images, by convincingly mimicking real people's faces.
 In this context, real or unmanipulated refers to authentic, unaltered data, often described as pristine, while forged or manipulated refers to media altered through deepfake techniques.
-Facial deepfakes have gained widespread notoriety due to their capacity to produce strikingly realistic visual content, which can be misused by malicious entities to spread false information, manipulate identities, and infringe upon personal privacy \cite{dhs2023increasing,kpmg2023deepfakes,trendmicro2022underground}.
+Facial deepfakes have gained widespread notoriety due to their capacity to produce strikingly realistic visual content, which can be misused by malicious entities to spread false information, manipulate identities, and infringe upon personal privacy \cite{dhs2023increasing,kpmg2023deepfakes}.
 The recent advancement of generative AI, coupled with increased GPU capacity and availability, has led to new techniques for creating facial deepfakes.

-Most existing deepfake detectors are built on two assumptions: The testing data set is created using the same forgery techniques used to make the training data set, where both training and testing data share the same labels and feature space, and both data sets follow the same distribution.
+Most existing deepfake detectors are built on two assumptions: The testing dataset is created using the same forgery techniques used to make the training dataset, where both training and testing data share the same labels and feature space, and both datasets follow the same distribution.
 However, in real-world scenarios, it is difficult to collect training data that covers all possible test categories.
 As a result, an image from an unknown forgery technique—a technique not encountered during training—that violates these assumptions can be incorrectly identified as real (as shown in Fig.~\ref{fig:mainidea} (A)).
-Researchers have attempted to circumvent this problem by adding various inductive biases during the model design itself based on heuristics \cite{1swe,2swe,3swe,4swe,5swe,6swe,7swe}.
-However, these heuristics are derived from the observations from existing known deepfake techniques and may not apply to newer emerging techniques.
+Researchers have attempted to circumvent this problem by adding various inductive biases during the model design itself based on heuristics \cite{1swe,2swe,3swe,Rossler2019FaceForensics,qian2020thinking,38_paper}.
+However, these heuristics are derived from the observations of existing known deepfake techniques and may not apply to newer, emerging techniques.
 Given these implications, there is an urgent need to develop a reliable deepfake detection system to detect new and emerging variants of deepfake forgery methods.